What is market research?

 Although not all research processes need to follow the same pattern or path.
 Yet, there is a generalized pattern in marketing research which can be broken down into the following steps:

-1. Identifying a problem
+- Identifying a problem

-2. Statement of research objectives
+- Statement of research objectives

-3. Planning the research design
+- Planning the research design

-4. Sample planning
+- Sample planning

-5. Data collection methods
+- Data collection methods

-6. Data analysis
+- Data analysis

-7. Formulation conclusion and preparing the report
+- Formulation conclusion and preparing the report

 Market research is an exercise that may take many forms, but a systemic inquiry is a common occurrence in the process.

-Identifying the Problem
+Identifying the problem

 The research begins by identifying a problem that the company is currently facing.
 The clearly defined problem statement might not be available at this stage because often, only some symptoms of the issue are clear at this point.
 After some explanatory steps, a clear definition of the problem becomes inevitable.
-A clear problem statement helps in all subsequent research efforts like setting objectives, determination of techniques, and the extent of information collected.
+A clear problem statement helps in all subsequent research efforts like setting objectives, determining techniques, and the extent of information collected.

 After identifying the problem with or without the help of explanatory research, the researchers will note down a formal research objectives statement.
 The objectives can be stated in qualitative or quantitative terms and expressed as questions, hypotheses, or statements.

-Planning the Research Design
+Planning the research design

 After clearly defining a problem and noting down the formal statement of objectives, the researcher will create a research design.
 Research designs are like master plans, specifying the process for collecting and analyzing required information.
 It acts as a framework for the plan of action.
 Objectives of the study are included in the research design to ensure that the data is relevant to the objectives.
 At this stage, you must also determine the type of sources you will need, the data collection method, sampling technology, and the timing and cost of performing the research.

-Planning Samples
+Planning samples

 Sampling requires a process that takes a small part of the population to make conclusions about the ‘population’.
 Important questions to ask yourself in this stage are: who is the right representation of a sample?
 What is our target ‘population’?
 What should be the sample size?
 How to select units to define a sample?

-Collecting Data
+Collecting data

 Data collection requires collecting facts that will be useful in solving a problem.
 So, methods of market research are methods of data collection.
 The data can be secondary or primary, as mentioned above.
 You can use internal or external sources for data collection.

-Analyzing and Processing Data
+Analyzing and processing data

 Once you have the data with you, it needs to be converted into a format that answers the questions asked in the initial problem statement.
 Data processing starts with the editing of data in hand and coding.
 Editing involves data inspection – like collecting the forms, checking the legibility and consistency of classification.

 You need to categorize responses into meaningful categories before tabulation.
-The rules that guide categorizing, recording, or transferring of data-to-data storage media are called codes.
+The rules that guide the categorizing, recording, or transferring of data-to-data storage media are called codes.
 If computer analysis is involved, data can be key-punched and verified.

 Analyzing data represents applying logic to the understanding of data you collect about a subject.
 In the simplest form, analysis can involve determining consistent patterns and summarizing important details.
 The analytical techniques you choose will depend on the informational requirements of a problem, the characteristics of the research design, and the nature of the data you gather.
 Statistical analysis can range from immediate analysis to complex multivariate analysis.

-Preparing and Presenting a Report
+Preparing and presenting a report

 The final step of the market research process is to interpret the information you collected and draw a conclusion for usage.
 The research report should communicate the research findings and does not have to include a complex statement about the technical side of the research study and its methods.